Olivier Dubuquoy: Ending dependency on fossil fuels

 In favor of climate and opposed to dependence on fossil fuels, Olivier Dubuquoy has fought against oil and gas exploration and exploitation licences with a view to reducing the impact of fossil fuels on global warming and preventing the extinction of living species.

 While taking part in the action against the Rhône Maritime hydrocarbon exploration licence in 2012, he tackled another "hidden licence" presented as a project for scientific drilling in the Gulf of Lion, GOLD (for Gulf Of Lion’s Drilling).
 The drilling was to have been supported by five oil companies, intent on disguising commercial exploration under the cloak of scientific research.
 The permit was cancelled in 2012.

 In 2013 and 2014, he led the actions for an alternative at the "Centre d’essais et d’expertise en mer profonde (Ceemp)", a global testing platform for accelerating the exploration and exploitation of hydrocarbons in deep water that was to have been erected off the île du Levant, right in the midst of the Pelagos Sanctuary for Mediterranean Marine Mammals.
 The project was cancelled by Ségolène Royal, the then ecology minister.

 On October 17, 2015, at La Seyne-sur-Mer, Olivier Dubuquoy, co-founded the Nation Océan grassroots movement, based on the "Déclaration universelle de l'océan" (DUO) demanding for oceans to be considered a "common".
 The "Déclaration universelle de l'océan" was introduced to the European Parliament and the United Nations Organisation in 2017.

 In her 2016 documentary Océan, naissance d’une nation ("Ocean, Birth of a Nation"), Aurine Crémieu narrates the birth of the movement by following in the steps of whistleblower Olivier Dubuquoy who warns politicians of the risks associated with the overexploitation of offshore exclusive economic zones.
 He stops at Brussels (to meet with José Bové), then at COP 21 (to meet with Ségolène Royal).

 In 2016, Olivier Dubuquoy took part in the non-violent blockading of the Marine Construction and Engineering Deepwater Development (MCEDD) oil and gas summit at Pau, Pyrénées-Atlantiques, whose object was to accelerate the exploration and exploitation of hydrocarbons in deep water.

-That same year, Olivier Dubuquoy tryed to stop an Italian exploration licence for Zone E in the Mediterranean, off the coasts of Corsica and Sardinia, resulting in the permit being cancelled at the end of 2017.
+That same year, Olivier Dubuquoy tried to stop an Italian exploration licence for Zone E in the Mediterranean, off the coasts of Corsica and Sardinia, resulting in the permit being cancelled at the end of 2017.